palomaflsette/physiosound-miner/README.md

 ### Overview

-**PhysioSound-Miner** is a Python research and development project focused on computational analysis of physiological sounds, with primary application in heart murmur detection from phonocardiograms (PCG).
+**PhysioSound-Miner** is a research and development project focused on computational analysis of physiological sounds, with primary application in heart murmur detection from phonocardiograms (PCG).
 The methodology integrates classical signal processing techniques with innovative topological and dynamical analysis approaches to create a rich and discriminative feature vector.

 This repository contains the source code for signal preprocessing, feature extraction, machine learning model training, and interpretability (XAI), as presented in the paper: